referefz/HTB-Writeups/Networked.md

 ---

 ## Executive Summary
+*Hello everyone!!
+This is Reef the Inquirer✨.
+With my coffee ready, and my curiosity fueled, I set out to unravel this Networked challenge.
+The journey truly began with...*

-*On Networked, The breach is began with a MIME-type bypass using a crafted Polyglot PNG to crack open the web layer for an initial foothold.
+*a MIME-type bypass using a crafted Polyglot PNG to crack open the web layer for an initial foothold.
 The momentum shifted to a stealthy horizontal pivot, weaponizing a Command Injection via a filename to hijack a vulnerable Cronjob and seize control of the user guly.
 The final strike was a clinical exploitation of a root-level bash script, where a misconfigured network variable was the key to shattering the system's last defense and claiming the ROOT throne! 🚩*

 ---

-## 🛠️ Tools Used
+## Tools Used
 `Your mind and eyes!!`, `Nmap`, `dirb`, `xxd`, `hexcurse`, `nc`

 ---